ncphillips/makersasylum.com/sdg-school.md

 - template: title
   title: How it works?
 - template: body-copy
-  content: |-
-    As a participant you can opt to attend either for 2 weeks **STEAM** Module or 4 weeks **STEAM and IMPACT** modules of the program.
+  content: "You can opt to attend either for 2 weeks or 4 weeks of the program. \n\nPlease

-    Only the projects with market potential will be shortlisted for the IMPACT module.
-Candidates whose projects don't get selected and have choosen the 4 Week module while applying will be reshuffled to these high potential projects.

-    This way candidates get an opportunity to learn outside the framework of their ongoing projects and also get to contribute and test their skills
+    note: \n\nOnly the projects with market potential will be shortlisted for the IMPACT module.
+Candidates whose projects don't get selected and have choosen the 4 Week module while applying will be reshuffled to these high potential projects.\n\nThis way candidates get an opportunity to learn outside the framework of their ongoing projects and also get to contribute and test their skills"
 - template: title
   title: Why you should apply?
 - template: body-copy